 The medication will stay within the muscles it was injected in.
 Over time the body will slowly break down the product and you will regain the function of the blocked sweat glands.

 How much does Hyperhidrosis treatment cost?

 Some treatment of hyperhidrosis are partially covered by OHIP.
 Many insurance companies will cover the remaining treatment cost for hyperhidrosis.
 For further information related to cost and insurance coverage, please call our office directly at 647-237-7516.

 What are the potential side effects of the medication?

 The vast majority of patients do not experience any side effects.
 Common and minor side effects include local irritation, minor bruising at the injection sites, and headache.
 Rare but temporary side effects include short-term paralysis of unintended muscles or serious allergic reaction.
 Dr. Alves undertakes a thorough discussion of side effects for all procedures.
-Please feel free to discuss any and all concerns with him at the time of your free consultation.
+Please feel free to discuss any and all concerns with him at the time of your medical consultation.

 Contact us today if you want to stop your excessive sweating/hyperhidrosis!